The Agency’s work

 The data currently available, as analysed by ANSES, demonstrate that TiO2 can cause malignant tumours in rats following exposure by inhalation.
 A sufficient level of evidence means that TiO2 can be considered as a proven carcinogen in animals in light of the experimental data.
 In humans, the carcinogenic nature continues to be discussed due to the methodological limitations of the available epidemiological studies.
 These studies are unable to validate or invalidate the animal data.

 This information led ANSES, in 2015, to submit a proposal to the European Chemicals Agency (ECHA) to classify TiO2 as a Category 1B carcinogen by inhalation, under Regulation (EC) No 1272/2008 on classification, labelling and packaging of dangerous substances and mixtures (the CLP Regulation), for all its crystalline phases and combinations of particle phases, sizes and morphologies.
 In 2017, ECHA's Risk Assessment Committee (RAC) concluded that TiO2 in all its forms should be classified as a Category 2 suspected human carcinogen by inhalation.
-If this proposal is endorsed by the European Commission, industrial companies will be required to apply appropriate labelling to inform workers of the risks faced when handling products containing TiO2.
+As this proposal was endorsed by the European Commission, industrial companies are now required to apply appropriate labelling to inform workers of the risks faced when handling products containing TiO2.

-Furthermore, in order to address the challenges of managing industrial facilities and sites in France, ANSES was asked to define a chronic TRV by inhalation for TiO2-NP.
+Furthermore, in order to address the challenges of managing industrial facilities and sites in France, ANSES has been asked to define a chronic TRV by inhalation for TiO2-NP.
 This is the first TRV developed for a nanomaterial in France.
-After an in-depth analysis of all the available toxicity data, the Agency is recommending a chronic TRV by inhalation of 0.12 µg·m-3 for the P25 form of TiO2-NP, in order to prevent lung inflammation.
+After an in-depth analysis of all the available toxicity data, the Agency recommended a chronic TRV by inhalation of 0.12 µg·m-3 for the P25 form of TiO2-NP, in order to prevent lung inflammation.
 Following on from this work and to strengthen risk prevention in the workplace, ANSES recommends an occupational exposure limit over 8 hours (8h-OEL) of 0.80 µg.m-3 for TiO2-NP.
 It also recommends not exceeding the concentration of 4 micrograms per cubic metre over a 15-minute period in order to limit the size and number of exposure peaks over the working day.

 Other studies under way